tomjoht/tomjoht.github.io/_restapicourse/pubapis_challenging_factors.md

 You can handle all of this through a custom platform such as Jekyll, but it's not going to be a push-button experience.
 It will require a higher degree of technical skill and manuevering.

-With my Jekyll doc theme, I'm single sourcing the content into about 40 different outputs.
+With my Jekyll doc theme, I'm single sourcing one of my projects into about 9 different outputs (for different product lines and programming languages).
 Jekyll provides a templating language called Liquid that allows you to do conditional filtering, content re-use, variables, and more.

 To handle PDF, I'm using a tool called Prince that converts a list of HTML pages into a PDF document, complete with running headers and footers, page numbering, and other print styling.